Role types

 Understand different position types

-Positions within the City are broadly classified into a handful of, what are known as, position types.
+Positions within the City are broadly classified into a handful of, what are known as, role types.
+The role type of a specific position will be visible on the job's advertisement.
 The most common are:

 - As needed